src-d/blog/content/post/deduplicating_pga_with_apollo.md

 This is one of the 4 CCs which count together for 42% of all of the Java files in [GoogleAds java-lib](https://github.com/googleads/googleads-java-lib).
-While the other three CCs generally correspond to the single project, our is more diverse.
+While the other three CCs generally correspond to the single project, ours is more diverse.
 However, the files are still clustered by project and by company.
 The red community is made of the GoogleAds files (32% of all files),
 the light blue is from [AWS Java SDK](https://github.com/aws/aws-sdk-java)